 The term 3rd language is essentially another language other than Gaeilge and English.
-National University of Ireland (NUI) Colleges require a pass in a 3rd language for entry into many of their courses.
-These are Maynooth University, UCD, NUI Galway and UCC.
+National University of Ireland (NUI) Colleges require a pass in a 3rd language for entry into many, not all, of their courses.
+These are Maynooth University, UCD, University of Galway and University College Cork.
 (There are also associated constituent colleges listed on the NUI website at www.nui.ie).

-If you want to keep as many options open to you at this stage then you should consider choosing to study a language for your Leaving Certificate.
+If you want to keep as many options open to you at this stage, then you should consider choosing to study a language for your Leaving Certificate.
 Generally, the 3rd language requirement is no longer needed for engineering and science programmes and UCD has also dropped it for their social science and agricultural programmes.
 Nursing also does not require a 3rd language.

 Trinity College Dublin will accept Irish as their language requirement.
-University of Limerick, DCU and the Institutes of Technology do not require a 3rd language for most of their courses, apart from those where language forms part of the degree.
+University of Limerick, DCU and the Technological Universities do not require a 3rd language for most of their courses, apart from those where language forms part of the degree.
 A 3rd language is also a requirement for entry into the cadetship in the army or air corps.
 Students who were born outside of the state, but are studying Gaeilge, can use it as their 3rd language.